 4. Determine where your customers spend time on the web and in the world, giving you insight into how to communicate with them, how to reach new customers, where and how to promote your business, and what types of content to produce

 5. Get everyone in the company on the same page about your marketing goals.
-Consistently using your buyer personas ensures that every product, service, blog post, marketing email, customer service response, etc. is consistent in message and aligned with your customer’s needs and expectations
+Using your buyer personas ensures that every product, service, blog post, marketing email, customer service response, etc. is consistent in message and aligned with your customer’s needs and expectations

 6. Segment your marketing efforts externally, so you can target different personas with the offers and content they’ll be most drawn to and make your marketing efforts generally more effective